Can Shilajit Resin Cause Allergic Reactions? - Ancient Extracts

 October 13, 2025Daven Earl Geronimo

 Shilajit resin is a natural mineral-rich substance that seeps from Himalayan rocks over centuries.
 It’s packed with fulvic acid, minerals, and antioxidants, and is widely used to support energy, brain health, and aging.
+For a deeper look at the science-backed shilajit benefits, see our detailed research guide.

 While most users tolerate purified Shilajit well, some may develop allergic or sensitivity reactions, particularly with impure or contaminated forms.